Fighting for Motorcycle Injury Victims in Charleston, South Carolina

 When the motorcyclist is under the influence of alcohol or other substances, speeding, disobeying traffic laws, not paying attention to the road or otherwise negligent, they may be entirely or partly responsible for a crash.
 However, partial responsibility doesn’t necessarily mean the injured biker can’t recover compensation.

 If you were partly responsible for your injuries but not more than half, you may be entitled to compensation.
-But, your compensation will be reduced in proportion to your fault For example, if you have $1,000,000 in damages but are found to be 40% responsible, you can recover only 60% of the total, or $600,000.
+But your compensation will be reduced in proportion to your fault.
+For example, if you have $1,000,000 in damages but are found to be 40% responsible, you can recover only 60% of the total, or $600,000.
 You will be responsible for the remainder, since you were at fault for that portion.
+If you are found to be 51% responsible, you won’t be able to recover any compensation from the other party.

 Get the Help You Need after a Charleston Motorcycle Accident